fazlebarisn/fbs-blocks/readme.txt

 == Frequently Asked Questions ==

-= Can I use Fbs Gutenberg Blocks with any WordPress theme? =
+= Can I use FBS WordPress Blocks with any WordPress theme? =

-Yes, Fbs Gutenberg Blocks is designed to be compatible with any WordPress theme.
+Yes, FBS WordPress Blocks is designed to be compatible with any WordPress theme.
 It seamlessly integrates with your existing setup, allowing you to enhance your content creation experience without any conflicts

-= What types of blocks are included in Fbs Gutenberg Blocks?=
+= What types of blocks are included in FBS WordPress Blocks?=

 1. Pricing Table

-== Is Fbs Gutenberg Blocks mobile-friendly? ==
+== Is FBS WordPress Blocks mobile-friendly? ==

-Yes, all blocks in Fbs Gutenberg Blocks are designed to be fully responsive and mobile-friendly.
+Yes, all blocks in FBS WordPress Blocks are designed to be fully responsive and mobile-friendly.
 Your content will look great on all devices, ensuring a seamless user experience.

 == Screenshots ==